Add font

 Temek harbours fauna and flora as magnificent as its terrains, including large mammals that occupy huge expanses of land.
 Mountain gorillas, pygmy hippos, mpingo trees (whose timber is prized for musical instruments) and the northern white rhino are just some of the species symbolic of this region.
 Harbouring the richest population of freshwater fish anywhere on Syseria, over 3,000 species, 1,500 species of birds, 250 species of reptiles, 600 species of amphibian, countless varieties of insects and arachnids, Temek is a land of savage beauty.
 Syseria's largest species of spiders, frogs, mammals, and carrion birds all originate from Temek.
 Millions of migratory seabirds and fish originate in Temek, or stop their as part of their journeys around the world.

 The natives of Temek can range from nomadic to domestic, tame to brutal, and barbaric to civilized.
-There are a wide diversity of races and hybrids that call Temek their home.
+There are a wide diversity of species and hybrids that call Temek their home.
 Skin tones tend toward dark for those who have lived here for generations under the hot sun.
 Temek is too hot to wear heavy armor without quickly suffering heat exhaustion or possibly a stroke.
 Larger shields are common, made from wood or bone.

 There are many economies pulsing through Temek.
 Primary exports include ivory, palm oil, gold and diamonds, iron ore, copper, and exotic birds and animals.
 Imports include metals and jewelry, leather, spices, and weapons.